Monster of Aramberri: Skull

-Relatively few of the animal's cranial bones have been discovered, and some of them have even been lost like the rostrum and teeth.
-However, using the photographs and the description carried out in 1988 by Hähnel, Buchy and colleagues gave some comments in their first re-examination of the specimen in 2003.
-The rostrum is 60 cm long and have three broken teeth.
+Relatively few of the animal's cranial bones have been discovered, and some of them have been lost, such as the rostrum and teeth.
+However, using one of the photographs presented in Hähnel's 1988 publication, Buchy and colleagues gave some comments in their first re-examination of the specimen in 2003.
+The rostrum is 60 cm long and has three broken teeth.
 The teeth are described as massive, reaching about 5.5 cm in diameter and being bicarinate (possessing two sharp edges).
-According to a photo taken of this rostrum, the latter would also contain an additional tooth probably coming from an opposite jaw.
-Therefore, it is uncertain whether the rostrum would represents a dentary (one bone of the mandible), a maxilla or premaxilla (two bones of the upper jaw).
-Based on a mandible of a large pliosaur preserved at the Oxford University Museum of Natural History in England, the authors estimate that the "Monster of Aramberri" should have a mandible and a skull up to 3 m long.
-The animal's teeth would be conical in shape and the largest ones would have reached 20 cm in length.
+The fossil also contains an additional tooth probably coming from an opposite jaw.
+Therefore, it is uncertain whether the rostrum represents a dentary (one bone of the mandible), a maxilla or premaxilla (two bones of the upper jaw).
+Based on a mandible of a large pliosaur preserved at the Oxford University Museum of Natural History in England, the authors estimated that the "Monster of Aramberri" had a mandible and a skull up to 3 m long.
+The animal's teeth were conical in shape and the largest ones would have reached 20 cm in length.

 Postcranial skeleton

-Currently, the majority of the postcranial material of the Aramberri pliosaur has not yet been described due to the fact that preparations are not currently finalized.
+Much of the postcranial material remains undescribed as its preparation is ongoing.
 However, much of the material initially discovered and some fossils exhumed and subsequently prepared have been described.
 The front and back parts of the centra are slightly convex.
-The latter are pulley-shaped and vary in length from 9 to 10.5 cm.
+They are pulley-shaped and vary in length from 9 to 10.5 cm.
 The neural spines of the vertebrae are quadrangular in shape in lateral view, reaching 20 cm high with a length ranging from 5 to 8 cm.
 The neural tubes are oval in shape, reaching 8 to 10 cm high and 2 to 3 cm wide.
-The preserved proximal parts of the ribs measure up to 20 cm, but their state of preservation prevents us from saying more about their morphology.
-The rare ribs associated with the vertebrae have a curved dorsal margin.
+The preserved proximal parts of the ribs measure up to 20 cm, but their state of preservation prevents further description of their morphology.
+The few ribs associated with the vertebrae have a curved dorsal margin.
 The femoral head of the "Monster of Aramberri" measures 45 cm wide; for comparison, a specimen of Liopleurodon measuring 5 m long has a femoral head which only reaches 14 cm.
 The gastralia have deep, almost circular grooves that are irregularly spaced.
 These features are not bite marks, and they could prove to be a diagnostic trait of the animal in future studies.